baheerpayab/glow-sign-up/README.md

 ### Project

 1st Project of the FullStack JavaScript Path on The Odin Project.
+Creating a sign-up webpage along with light/dark themes and mobile compatibility.

 #### Learned:
 - cursor-tracking background blur